Diet Plan Reviews

 Very Low-Calorie Diets – If you are seeking help to lose weight from a physician, he or she may suggest a very low-calorie diet.
 This typically means consuming between 800 and 1,000 calories per day.
 The National Institute of Diabetes and Digestive and Kidney Diseases says, “VLCD formulas are designed to provide all of the nutrients you need while helping you lose weight quickly.
 However, this type of diet should only be used for a short time—usually about 12 weeks.”

 If a diet plan claims that fewer than 800 calories is safe you should think twice about following the dietary suggestions.
 The NHS in the United Kingdom claims, “Cutting calories significantly can cause health problems such as gallstones, heart problems, and other issues associated with not getting the nutrition you need, such as tiredness and anemia.”
+In these cases, diet plan reviews are often skewed and untrustworthy.

 “Fad” Diet Plans to Avoid